 Commercial Rents Services Price Index (CRSPI)

-The Commercial Rents Services Price Index measures the change over time in the net effective rent for occupied commercial building space in Canada.
-The estimates are produced on a quarterly basis.
-Prices collected are the average rents, measured in price per square foot, for a sample of commercial buildings.
+The Commercial Rents Services Price Index measures monthly price changes over time for leased commercial space in Canada; the estimates are produced on a quarterly basis.
+Prices collected are the average rents measured in price per square foot for a sample of commercial buildings.
 The price index for the industry can be used in conjunction with other service price indexes to monitor inflation and is also used by the Canadian System of National Accounts to deflate this sector of the economy.

-Collection period: Monthly prices are collected quarterly, at the beginning of the quarter following the reference quarter.
+Collection period: Data are collected quarterly for monthly prices the quarter following the reference quarter.

 - Business, consumer and property services

 - Service price indexes